jidicula/mcgillbot/README.md

     * decription: Put in a description of your bot/script
     * redirect uri: `http://localhost:8080`
 4. Click **create app**
-5. You will be provided a `client_id` and `client_secret`
+5. You will be given a `client_id` and a `client_secret`.
+Keep them confidential.

 ### How to run it
-1. Clone or download this repo and navigate to the directory
+1. Clone or download (and extract) this repository and navigate to it's directory
-2. Create a file named 'praw.ini' with contents as:
+2. Create a file named 'praw.ini' with it's contents as:
     ```
     [explainbot]
     username: reddit username